FriendsOfTYPO3/extension_builder/README.rst

 It provides a graphical modeler to define domain models and their relations as well as associated controllers with basic actions.
-It also provides a mask to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions.
+It also provides a properties form to define extension metadata, frontend plugins and backend modules that use the previously defined controllers and actions.
 Finally, it generates an extension with boilerplate code that can be installed and further developed.